mithun-prasad/MRS/README.md

 We will use DSVMs (Data Science Virtual Machines) from the Azure marketplace to run the course materials.
 I'll send you your credentials along with JupyterHub and RStudio Server URLs via Email.

-Instructions on how to create an Azure Linux Data Science Virtual Machine is at http://togaware.com/running-an-r-workshop-on-azure-linux-data-science-virtual-machine/
+Instructions on how to create an Azure Linux Data Science Virtual Machine for multiple users is at http://togaware.com/running-an-r-workshop-on-azure-linux-data-science-virtual-machine/

 ## Structure of this Repository Site